harsh0050/PhishShield/README.md

 1. Phishing Email Detection
 2. It constitutes of a finetuned NLP Model with GOOGLE BERT as base model.
 It analyzes email content and classifies it as phishing or legitimate based on contextual patterns.
-3. VirusTotal API for Threat-Intelligence - This validates URL from VirusTotal's global threat database for malware, phishing domains, etc.
-4. End-to-End Security Workf>ow - Th>s is an intuitive, interactive platform that identifies phishing emails and gives users in-depth threat reports.
+3. End-to-End Security Workflow - This is an intuitive, interactive platform that identifies phishing emails and gives users in-depth threat reports.
 Technology Stack

+How does the Phishing URL Detection work:
+The system loads the given URL using a webdriver in the server, It takes the screenshot of the site and extracts the text from the site.
+It then compares that site content with other common target sites' (The legitimate site of which the phishing site is a copy of) content.
+If the content of the suspect site matches the content of any of the target sites above a certain level, then the suspect site is declared to be Phishing site.

 - Frontend: React.js, HTML, CSS, JavaScript - It ensures the UI is responsive and intuitive.
 - Backend: Python -Interact with APIs and execute phishing detection models.
 - Machine Learning: Google BERT - It was fine-tuned for phishing detection using real-world datasets.
-- Security API: VirusTotal REST API - Provides real-time threat intelligence for both URLs and files.

 How It Works

 1. User Input - User uploads an email (.eml file) or pastes its content and clicks on analyze.
 2. BERT Model Analysis - The system processes the content of the email and predicts whether it is a phishing email.
-3. URL Scanning - Scan URLs with VirusTotal's API.

 - AI-Driven Phishing Detection - Highly advanced NLP techniques for accurate categorization.
 - Real-Time Threat Analysis - Instant malware detection through VirusTotal integration.